• Protest Meta's Theft of Irish Writing

-The Triple Lock is an integral part of Ireland's neuality and Foregin Policy.
+The Triple Lock is an integral part of Ireland's neutrality and Foreign Policy.
 Removing the Triple Lock is an attack on our neutrality.
-This change opens the door to Irish troops being seconded to NATO missions and indeed EU missions, with almost free-range given to the government of the day about the nature and purpose of those missions.
-The Triple Lock means Irish Defence Force troops are only deployed on UN-mandated missions.
-A UN mandate gives legitimacy to peacekeeping missions which will be impossible to replace from elsewhere.
+This change opens the door to Irish troops being seconded to NATO and EU missions, with almost free-range given to the government of the day.
+The Triple Lock means Irish Defence Forces troops are only deployed on UN-mandated missions.
+A UN mandate gives legitimacy to peacekeeping missions which will be impossible to replace.
 The blue beret, that Irish troops have always worn, also offers them a huge level of protection.
 There is currently an attack on the UN with Elon Musk recently stating the United States should leave the institution.
 The proposed plans from the government are a further undermining of the UN at a time of increasing militarisation.
-Removing the requirement of a UN mandate, for Irish peacekeeping missions, is an attack on our neutrality.
-The government must reconsider.
+So what?
+This is a fundamental change in Ireland's stance on neutrality - so we believe it should be put to the people in a national plebiscite.
+Every citizen in Ireland deserves to have a direct say on whether the Government should make this change.
+We recognise the importance of democratic consultation in shaping Ireland's future foreign policy, which is why we believe the only truly democratic option is a direct vote through a vote by the people on the whether Ireland should retain the Triple Lock.

 Created by Patricia Stephenson